eilifso/sumstud-2022/docs/shu-osher.md

 # Shu Osher test

+We will be comparing our solvers' solutions to the Shu-Osher test with the plots provided by the University of Rochester in their [report on hydrodynamics test problems](https://flash.rochester.edu/site/flashcode/user_support/flash_ug_devel/node184.html#Fig:Shu-Osher_reference_solution).

 Table of values for Shu-Osher:

 |            	| $$\rho$$               	| $$v_x$$  	| $$v_y$$ 	| $$v_z$$ 	| $$P$$   	| $$B_x$$ 	| $$B_z$$ 	|